 The Administrative, Transportation, and Maintenance offices are located on the second level of the facility, as are the Dispatch Center, conference rooms and employee lounge.
 The lounge is the nexus of the organization where employees and drivers gather throughout the day to collect their assignments, catch up on what’s happening at Valley Metro and relax.

 Chip Holdren, Assistant General Manager, explains, “We had old dry erase boards on the walls of the employee lounge, but they were hard to maintain and often ignored.
 We approached a local AV dealer, Lee Hartman & Sons, for recommendations.”
 The solution presented was the AxisTV digital signage system.

-The company is running a three pane layout that posts bulletins in two windows, while the third uses the Video Window Option to broadcast programs like CNN Headline News and the Weather Channel.
+The company posts messages in two on-screen zones, while a third broadcasts programs like CNN Headline News and the Weather Channel.
 A bottom ticker publishes local weather conditions and posts the daily preventable accident record (number of days without accidents).

-Valley Metro also purchased a Software Maintenance Agreement for their AxisTV system, providing expedited service support and free software upgrades.
+Valley Metro also purchased a software support subscription for their AxisTV system, providing expedited service support and free software upgrades.
 “So far, we’ve had no problems with the system.
-We needed a little help to get everything up and Client Services helped us with that.
+We needed a little help to get everything up and Visix helped us with that.
 Things have run smoothly since the system came on line.
-Still, it’s good to have the SMA to rely on.”
+Still, it’s good to have the support agreement to rely on.”

 Holdren is pleased with both employees’ adoption of the technology and the system’s performance.
 He expands, “AxisTV is a huge improvement.
 The technology really grabs attention and we know people are getting the information.”